ACLC Sgt. Maj. retires after more than 30 years of service

 |0

 This work, ACLC Sgt.
-Maj. retires after more than 30 years of service [Image 2 of 2], by Lisa Hunter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Maj. retires after more than 30 years of service, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT